t0mm4rx/MACD-trading/ReadMe.md

 > ⚠️ This code is directly connected to your exchange and your wallet.
 It deals with real money.
 >
 > ⚠️ This program is in progress.
 I strongly advise you to not run this for now.
+>
+> ⚠️ This strategy is shit, it won't make money, for educational purpose only

 This project is a bot trading Bitcoin using a really simple strategy.